Learning, Lunching and Leveling Up at the Kite Hill Summit

 With this in mind, 2025 has the opportunity to be a watershed moment for communicators.
 As we move beyond planning season and start to execute our carefully laid campaigns and activations in support of our new KPIs, we must keep the following principles in mind:

 • There is a new media mix in town.
 Earned media opportunities are just one way to tell a company’s story.
 The best way to get out there and be seen by the right audiences is to story tell effectively, across channels.
-Think with the PESO (Paid, Earned, Shared, Owned) model in mind.
+Think with Gini Dietrich's PESO Model©, which stands for Paid, Earned, Shared, and Owned media in mind.

 • With PESO in purview, reconsider your content distribution methods.
 Think through how to best get your news out there.
 For instance, owned channel distribution (ie. blog content, a webinar) can be a great way to fuel subsequent earned media coverage.
 Don’t forget to then amplify those earned media wins on shared social channels!